Pakdhe-Gimin/ezUI/README.md

    - It's as simple as it gets.
 Just download it, and then put it wherever your program folder is.

 2. **Usage:**
    - In your program, use `require("ezUI.main")` to load the components.
-Note: change the ezUI `ezUI` to the name of the folder in which main.lua is located.
+Note: change the `ezUI` to the name of the folder in which main.lua is located.

 3. **Create Components:**
    - Use `ezUI.create()` to create components.